4 year old, Chef Izabella (aka: Chef Izzy) here. It's almost Christmas. I love being in the Christmas spirit. I have a few thoughts about Christmas.

 CRACK.
 MIX.
 GRATE.
 TENDERIZE.
 FROST.
 GARNISH.

 Hello there.
 3 Year Old Chef Izabella here, writing a new post for my fellow foodie readers and eaters.
 I've heard from some of my younger followers, that they are trying new things in the kitchen with their caretakers, and they are having a lot of fun!
 This makes me incredibly happy.
 My mom even told me that some of her fellow mom friends have mentioned to her, that they are allowing their young kids to be more adventurous in the kitchen with them, as a result of seeing just how much I do in the kitchen, at the tender old age of 3!
 The truth is, we hear a lot of people generalize in a defeated tone, "I just don't know how to cook".
 Well, Rome was not built in a day.
-Just start out with simple steps.
+Just start out with simple steps.1.
+Always, always, always measure out your ingredients and place them in preparation bowls; set up your mise en place.

 2. Have all your necessary pots, pans, bowls, utensils, etc, clean and ready to use.